PriyaMerrill/startup/notes.md

 ## HTML

 Learned a lot here.

 Common layout elements:
-header: Contains the page title, navigation, or branding.
+- header: Contains the page title, navigation, or branding.
-nav: Holds links for site navigation.
+- nav: Holds links for site navigation.
-main: The primary content of the page.
+- main: The primary content of the page.
-footer: Contains copyright info or additional links.
+- footer: Contains copyright info or additional links.

+Form:
 - form is used for user input

-table is structured with:
+Tables:
-thead: Contains table headers (<th>).
+- thead: Contains table headers (<th>).
-tbody: Holds the main data rows (<tr> with <td> cells). th makes column headers bold by default.
+- tbody: Holds the main data rows (<tr> with <td> cells).
+- th makes column headers bold by default.

+Links
 - a href=page.html creates links to other pages.